redhousestudio/redhousestudio.github.io/termsmix.md

 I can do the mastering or we send the mix to a mastering studio of your choice.
 I can connect you to mastering engineers which I think are really good.

 Normally I don't master the tracks that I mixed.
-But there are many exeptions to that rule.
+But there are many exceptions to that rule.
 We can discuss the best solution here.

 I like to be involved in the mastering of the mixes if possible, to help monitoring you get an optimum end result.